Water Smart Landscape

 Make every drop count.
 Using native and other drought-tolerant plants can reduce water usage and lower the water bill.
 Reducing water consumption reduces the need for locating and developing new water sources.
 Changing your landscape to include water smart plants is Bee Smart.
 Water Smart.

 Advantages of Water Smart Landscapes

 - Conserves Water – Using native and other drought-tolerant plants can significantly reduce water use.

-- Creates Habitat – Bees, butterflies and birds need food, water and shelter.
+- Creates Habitat – Bees, butterflies, and birds need food, water, and shelter.
 Traditional lawns have little to no habitat, while water smart landscaping creates habitat sanctuaries for these animals.

-- Saves Money – Water smart landscapes may reduce water usage and can, in turn, reduce the water bill.
+- Save Money – Water smart landscapes may reduce water usage and can, in turn, reduce the water bill.
 Water smart landscapes can also reduce maintenance costs while increasing beauty and value of the property.

-5 steps to creating a water smart landscape
+Five steps to creating a water smart landscape

 1. Make a Wish List